 Actress Isabel Sanford was born Eloise Gwendolyn Sanford on August 29, 1917, in New York, New York.
 As Louise Jefferson on the hit comedy The Jeffersons, Sanford won over television audiences and critics alike.
 She had always dreamed of a career as an actress while growing up in New York City's Harlem neighborhood.

-While she had some theater and singing experience over the years, Isabel Sanford did not make her stage debut until 1946 and her Broadway debut occurred nearly twenty years later with a supporting role as Sister Moore in the 1965 production of The Amen Corner by James Baldwin.
-This led to the part of Tillie, the outspoken housekeeper, in Guess Who's Coming to Dinner?
+While she had some theater and singing experience over the years, Sanford did not make her stage debut until 1946 and her Broadway debut occurred nearly 20 years later with a supporting role as Sister Moore in the 1965 production of The Amen Corner by James Baldwin.
+This led her to the part of Tillie, the outspoken housekeeper in Guess Who's Coming to Dinner?
 (1967).
-Directed by Stanley Kramer, the film examined the drama surrounding an interracial relationship when a white daughter (Katherine Houghton) brings her African American fiancé (Sidney Poitier) to meet her parents (Spencer Tracy and Katharine Hepburn).
+Directed by Stanley Kramer, the film examined the drama surrounding an interracial relationship when a white daughter, played by Katherine Houghton, brings her African-American fiancé, played by Sidney Poitier, to meet her father and mother, played by Spencer Tracy and Katharine Hepburn, respectively.

 Around this time, Isabel Sanford also made numerous television appearances on such shows as Bewitched, The Mod Squad and The Carol Burnett Show.
 In 1971, she landed a role on All in the Family, a controversial comedy created by Norman Lear.
 Sanford and Sherman Hemsley played Louise and George Jefferson, neighbors to Edith and Archie Bunker, played by Jean Stapleton and Carroll O'Connor, respectively.